Chondroitin msm supplement and arthritis joint health benefit

 Yes.
 One study providing a combination of glucosamine and chondroitin for a period of 90 days did not find any change in blood sugar levels.

 Q. Have you had anyone using either glucosamine alone or in combination with chondroitin report that their total cholesterol increased?

 A. We have not heard of the connection or a major influence between these nutrients and cholesterol.

 Methylsulfonylmethane is a popular dietary supplement promoted for a variety of conditions including pain, inflammation, allergies, arthritis, and the maintenance of normal keratin levels in hair, skin and nails.
 Until recently MSM had not been studied much and most of the reports on the benefits of MSM supplement had been anecdotal.
 However, there have been recent reports that MSM supplements do have benefits, particularly in arthritis and seasonal allergic rhinitis.

 MSM supplements appear to be a promising nutrient in the treatment of arthritis and possibly certain types of allergies.
 A study finds the combination of MSM and glucosamine to benefit in the treatment of arthritis (see study below).
 More research is needed before we determine the full benefit of MSM supplements and the potential MSM side effects with long term use.
-As of December 2007, I have not seen any studies regarding the benefit of a MSM supplement in hair or nail growth.
+As of 2016, we have not seen studies regarding the benefit of a MSM supplement in hair or nail growth.